 |Having the right equipment, including a tripod and remote shutter release, are essential.|

 |Three shot bracket taken at -1.0, 0.0 and +1.0.|

-In addition to Upper Antelope, there are other slot canyons in the area including: Lower Antelope, Canyon X or Cardiac Canyon.
-This locations are less frequented, meaning they are also less photographed, so would offer additional opportunities to produce never before seen images.
+In addition to Upper Antelope, there are other slot canyons in the area including, Lower Antelope, Canyon X or Cardiac Canyon.
+These locations are less frequented, meaning they are also less photographed, so would offer additional opportunities to produce never before seen images.
 Apparently some of these canyons do require hiking and more time, so they are not as accessible as Upper Antelope.

 And don't forget to just stop, take the camera away from your eye and absorb the surroundings.
 As photographers we often get caught up in the scene and forget to just take a moment and enjoy what is around us.
 While we tell ourselves that we will have the photographs to remember it by, nothing compares to being there.
 More on this in a future post.